linode/docs/docs/guides/applications/media-servers/how-to-install-jellyfin/index.md

         sudo a2enmod proxy
         sudo a2enmod proxy_http

 1. Open a new virtual host file for your configuration.
-Replace "example.com" in this example with the domain name you'll be using:
+Replace `example.com` in this example with the domain name you are using:

         sudo nano /etc/apache2/sites-available/jellyfin.example.com.conf